-When it comes to prototyping an app or building your first MVP, you might not know how to get the job done, especially as a non-designer or without a proper software to prototype an app.
+When it comes to mobile app prototyping or building your first MVP, you might not know how to get the job done, especially as a non-designer without proper software, or support of a digital product development company to prototype an app.

 Prototyping isn’t so hard, especially if you follow best practices and toolset adjusted to your skills.